scarillo77/ethics_Carillo_Spencer/README.md

 - From this podcast, I learned that there are those on Facebook who are on the whitelist, that is those who are of higher status in society that do not get punished for posting questionable and at times controversial topics on Facebook.
 This shows that Facebook needs to change its ethics to make sure everyone gets equal punishment for disobeying the rules.

-_The Facebook Files, Part 2: 'We Make Body Image Issues Worse'_ -With this podcast, I found that though there are many pages you can follow on Instagram that might be beneficial, there are those that can cause harm.
+_The Facebook Files, Part 2: 'We Make Body Image Issues Worse'_
+- With this podcast, I found that though there are many pages you can follow on Instagram that might be beneficial, there are those that can cause harm.
 It is important that those who post their content should obey the ethic standards that everyone matters in the grand equation.

 _The future history of Data Engineering_
 - This article expains that one needs to be a "purple data generalist:generalists who can navigate both the business context and the modern data stack."(Matt) There are also two types of Data Engineers: Software Engineers and Solutions Oriented Engineers